 The Group principally operates in the PRC (country of domicile of the operating subsidiaries).
-Nearly all non-current assets of the Group are located in the PRC except for insignificant non-current assets (such as office equipment in Hong Kong office and certain furniture in staff quarter) are located in Hong Kong.
+Nearly all non-current assets of the Group are located in the PRC except for insignificant non-current assets (such as office equipment in Hong Kong office) are located in Hong Kong.